nigel-bruce-khan/BEASTLAB22/assignment5/report/README.md

 ![mm_annotate](mm_annotate.png)

-Using `perf top -a` generates and displays a performance counter profile in real time
+Using `perf top -a` generates and displays a performance counter profile in real time.
+The user can then identify functions that are in use on the computer right at the command execution.

 **2)**
 **(a)** For this task, we tested with Rome2 and ThunderX2 machines.
 PAPI is enabled by commanding ´module load papi/5.7.0_rocm´ on Rome.
 On Thunder, firstly CUDA have to be loaded with ´module load cuda/11.1.1´ and then load PAPI with ´module load papi/5.7.0_cuda´. ´papi_avail´ command shows availability of PAPI commands.
 In this task, since we measure the CPU performance and memory bandwidth, we used following PAPI events: